rancher/docs/content/rancher/v2.x/en/installation/install-rancher-on-linux/upgrades/_index.md

 If necessary, restore Rancher from backup by following [these steps.]({{<baseurl>}}/rancher/v2.x/en/backups/v2.5/restoring-rancher/)

-To roll back Rancher to a previous version, uninstall the Helm chart and reinstall the Helm chart for the previous version.

 ### Upgrading Both Rancher and the Underlying Cluster

 Upgrade both RancherD and the underlying Kubernetes cluster by re-running the RancherD installation script.